harshatech2012/shared-resources/archive/javadoc-guidelines.md

 # How to write Java documentation
 These are rules for writing documentation comments and is based on an [article](https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) from the Oracle Technology Network.

-Documentation comments are written for packages, classes, interfaces, methods, and fields.
+Documentation comments are written for overview, package, class, interface, field, constructor, method.
+And subsequently the term _API Items_ will refer to these in general, unless mentioned otherwise.

 > **Note**: The term _Documentation Comments_ are used to denote comments enclosed in `/** ... */` which are processed by the `javadoc` tool for generating API documentation.